Wilhelm Uhde: Career

 Born into a Jewish family, Uhde studied law in Dresden but switched to art history, studying in Munich and Florence before moving to Paris in 1904.
 He purchased his first Picasso in 1905, and was one of the first collectors of the Cubist paintings of Pablo Picasso and Georges Braque.
+He met the artists Robert Delaunay, Sonia Terk, and Henri Rousseau in 1907.
+Uhde and Sonia Terk married in 1908, reportedly a marriage of convenience, they divorced in 1910 and Terk married Robert Delaunay.

-He met Robert Delaunay, Sonia Terk, and Henri Rousseau in 1907, and opened his art gallery in 1908, rue Notre-Dame-des-Champs (Paris) where he exhibited Georges Braque, Jean Metzinger, Sonia Delaunay, André Derain, Raoul Dufy, Auguste Herbin, Jules Pascin, and Pablo Picasso.
-Uhde commissioned Picasso to paint his portrait (1910) and produced the first monograph on Rousseau in 1911.
+Uhde established his art dealership in Paris, opening his own art gallery in 1908 to exhibit Georges Braque, Jean Metzinger, Sonia Delaunay, André Derain, Raoul Dufy, Auguste Herbin, Jules Pascin, and Pablo Picasso.
+Uhde commissioned Picasso to paint his portrait in 1910.